DYNATUNE-XL LONGITUDINAL DYNAMICS

 In RELEASE 8.0 all Drive-Line Rotational Inertia's are considered.

-Next to the already mentioned Shift Time for each Gear, Up-Shift RPM and Max.
-Rev limit of the Power Unit can be set.
-RPM drops at Gear Shifts are automatically calculated providing the numerical data for the Ratio/RPM Velocity Chart.
+In addition to the specified Shift Time for each gear, users can set Up-Shift RPM and the Max.
+Rev limit of the Power Unit.
+RPM drops at gear shifts are automatically calculated, providing numerical data for the Ratio/RPM Velocity Chart.

 VEHICLE Data

-The most important vehicle data are of course Vehicle Mass, Weight Distribution, Center of Gravity Height and Wheelbase since these parameters define the longitudinal load transfer and wheel loads under Acceleration.
-Additionally the tool considers the Aerodynamic Data, Tire Rolling Resistance and Road Gradient (included for Hill Climb Racing), since these are the limiting parameters of any Acceleration.
+The most critical vehicle data includes Vehicle Mass, Weight Distribution, Center of Gravity Height, and Wheelbase, as these parameters determine longitudinal load transfer and wheel loads during acceleration.
+Additionally, the DYNATUNE_XL DDM takes into account Aerodynamic Data, Tire Rolling Resistance, and Road Gradient (included for Hill Climb Racing), as these factors play a crucial role in limiting acceleration.

 RESULTS

-The remaining 6 other plots provide all visual information needed to complete the analysis of Vehicle Acceleration, Velocity and Distance.
-Since Acceleration vs. Velocity is a key metric, this information can directly be confronted with the Saturation of the Tire Grip, allowing to identify when wheel spin occurs (or stops) and what stall clutch RPM would give optimal traction in 1st Gear.
+The additional 6 plots offer comprehensive visual information to finalize the analysis of Vehicle Acceleration, Velocity, and Distance.
+Given the significance of Acceleration vs. Velocity as a key metric, this information can be directly compared with the Saturation of the Tire Grip.
+This aids in identifying instances of wheel spin or cessation and determining the optimal stall clutch RPM for achieving optimal traction in 1st Gear.

-The workbook contains also a COMPARISON Sheet in which all key Parameters and Graphs for 2 Vehicles are listed allowing an easy back to back comparison of variants.
-Have a look at the DDM PDF file to find out more about it.
+The workbook also includes a COMPARISON Sheet that lists all key parameters and graphs for two vehicles, facilitating an easy side-by-side comparison of variants.
+Refer to the DDM PDF file for more details on this.